 Projects Offered

-1 PhD project offered in the IPP winter call Molecular Mechanisms in Genome Stability & Gene Regulation
+1 PhD project offered in the IPP summer call Molecular Mechanisms in Genome Stability & Gene Regulation

 Scientific Background

 (1.)
-How does the loss of the tumor suppressor trigger increased R-loop formation and (2.) where in the genome do the R-loops arise (S9.6 Cut & Tag Seq)?
+How does the loss of the tumor suppressor trigger increased R-loop formation and genomic instability, (2.) where in the genome do these R-loops arise (using genome-wide R-loop mapping using sequencing technologies)?
 (3.)
-Do we also find an increase in cytoplasmic R-loops and activation of innate immunity and the inflammatory response?
+Which DNA damage checkpoint kinases are activated by the persistent R-loops, and by which mechanism?
+Is there an increase in cytoplasmic R-loops (using R-loop sensor and confocal microscopy) and thereby activation of the innate immune response and pro-inflammatory signaling?
 (4.)
-Which negative regulators of R-loops (helicases, nucleases and RNA-binding proteins) are involved in balancing increased R-loop formation in cancer cells that lost this TS?
+Which negative regulators of R-loops (helicases, nucleases and RNA-binding proteins) are involved in balancing increased R-loop formation in cancer cells with loss of specific tumor suppressor?
 (5.)
+Identification of the R-loop-associated proteome in cancer cells with loss of specific tumor suppressors (using IP-mass spectrometry) (6.)
 Can we exploit the increased R-loop formation to increase sensitivity of cancer cells to therapy?
-The project will be performed in close collaboration with the Genomics core facilities at IMB and with colleagues of the 4R GRK.

 If you are interested in this project, please select Hofmann as your group preference in the IPP application platform.